 - The effectiveness and results of corrective actions should be monitored and evaluated.

-The final chapter of ISO 17025:2005 management requirements can be read here.
+The final revision of ISO 17025 2017 requirements can be read here.